 a symbol of the city’s rebirth

-In November of this year I shall go to India for one month.
+In November 2017 of this year I shall go to India for one month.
 However well settled I feel in the UK, India remains ‘home’.
 I could not go last year, so I am really looking forward to it.
 I have not yet quite decided on my travel itinerary before going to visit family.
 But one thing I am sure to do while I am there is to renew my stores of silk for my work.
 It is such a fun to go and select pieces of beautifully textured silks, choose among the rich plain colours that I use, then to have them packed and sent to the UK.
 At some point in early January the parcel arrives, The rich silks will have been carefully wrapped in plastic to protect them from the damp and the exterior of the parcel is covered in cream calico, the whole thing being sewn together before labelling and the sticking of a plethora of stamps.
 It is always like Diwali and Christmas all rolled into one when I first fight my way through the calico and the plastic to reach the silks and I am once again transported into the weavers’ workshop.
 India is a feast of colours and as an artist it is impossible to remain indifferent to it.
 The work of Howard Hodgkin, whose death was reported earlier this year, was deeply influenced by the colour and verve of India.
 His paintings are infused with them.
-A life-long collector of Indian art, his work in turn very much influenced me and I look forward to visiting his exhibition at the Portrait Gallery in London.
-I have also ordered his forthcoming book entitled Painting India.
-It is a sad irony that he died just as these wonderful things were happening for him – not to mention the huge exhibition of his work in Hong Kong.
+A life-long collector of Indian art, his work in turn very much influenced me.
+This is very much a down-memory lane trip for me as I’m going to places I haven’t been to for years, such as the Taj Mahal, which I last visited with my husband in 1978.